 Analysis of users’ requirements

-The two most important requirements expressed by users are an increased resistance to interference and adequate robustness in situations where the RF environment is disturbed.
+The two most important requirements expressed by users are an increased resistance to interference (immunity) of the tag and adequate robustness of the interrogator, to read multiple tags, in situations where the RF environment is disturbed.

 A substantial increase in the density of RFID interrogators is foreseen within the next two years.
 More precisely, the answers received showed that within the next two years, the demand for tags in France will increase by a factor of three and the sales of interrogators will double.